NEWS (last updated 12 July 2021)

 STOP PRESS >>

-NEW LEAFLET—How to access the NHS, a guide for asylum-seekers (pdf)
+NEW LEAFLET—How to access and use the NHS, a guide for asylum-seekers (pdf)

-Healthcare rights explained (seeing a doctor or nurse; going to hospital; having tests; receiving care for your mental health; calling and using an ambulance); registering with a GP; booking a GP appointment; getting medication; the 111 service; pharmacies; help with healthcare costs.
+Healthcare rights explained (seeing a doctor or nurse; going to hospital; having tests; receiving care for your mental health; calling/using an ambulance); registering with a GP; booking a GP appointment; getting medication; the 111 service; pharmacies; help with healthcare costs.
 Four sides of A4.

 + Vulnerability assessment tool (30 Apr 21) (Word version; PDF version)